Tuning a Saxophone: Part 1

 What to do with your newly discovered tuning region.

 Once you have found the tuning region for a note, you can change the bore diameter, or volume, to tune the second octave note that corresponds to that region.
 If the second octave note is sharp, you will want to decrease the bore volume in that area, if the note is flat, you will need to increase the bore in that area.
-I will show you how to make temporary liners and alter the bore temporarily or permanently.
 As you experiment with this method of tuning, the results should always be predictable and noticeable.
 That is, I never think a note is going to drop 30-50cents only to find that the results of altering the tuning region of that pitch are contrary to what I’ve seen previously.
 If you find that your results are not as you predicted, you have miss measured or your predictions were wrong for some reason.